mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

-This system was apparently established to allow decisions to be made on an objective basis and protects the ruler from both foes and would-be favourites.
+This system was apparently established to allow decisions to be made on an objective basis and protects the ruler from both foes and would-be favorites.
 The cities are famous for being made of large granite blocks cut exactly to shape and size so that not even a needle can be inserted between the un-cemented blocks.
 Gaesh exports Greum beet